apache/opennlp/README.md

 An additional goal is to provide a large number of pre-built models for a variety of languages, as well as the annotated text resources that those models are derived from.

-Presently, OpenNLP includes common classifiers such as Maximum Entropy, Perceptron and Naive Bayes.
+Presently, OpenNLP includes common classifiers such as Maximum Entropy, Perceptron, Naive Bayes and Support Vector Machines (SVM).

 OpenNLP can be used both programmatically through its Java API or from a terminal through its CLI.
 OpenNLP API can be easily plugged into distributed streaming data pipelines like Apache Flink, Apache NiFi, Apache Spark.